Abizern/Abizern.github.io/content/Talks.md

 _AltConf, San Francisco, June 2015_

-I had the {{<marginnote>}}[Slides on Speaker Deck](https://speakerdeck.com/abizern/what-haskell-teaches-me-about-writing-swift){{</marginnote>}} opportunity to present a longer version of the lightning talk I gave at Swift Summit.
+I had the{{<marginnote>}}[Slides on Speaker Deck](https://speakerdeck.com/abizern/what-haskell-teaches-me-about-writing-swift){{</marginnote>}} opportunity to present a longer version of the lightning talk I gave at Swift Summit.
 These are my personal thoughts about writing Swift after knowing some Haskell.

 This was recorded, but the video is no longer available.